XMPro/Multi-Agent/docs/naming-conventions/message-broker-topic.md

-# Naming Convention - MQTT Topic
+# Naming Convention - Message Broker Topic

 ## Summary

-This document outlines the naming convention for MQTT topics used in the XMPro AI Agents system.
+This document outlines the naming convention for the message broker topics used in the XMPro AI Agents system.
 The convention is based on Unified Namespace (UNS) principles, adapted for our specific Multi-Agent System (MAGS) needs.
 It provides a clear, hierarchical structure that facilitates efficient communication and easy topic filtering while maintaining alignment with industry standards.

 ## Structure

-The MQTT topic structure follows this UNS-aligned pattern:
+The topic structure follows this UNS-aligned pattern:

 `XMAGS/{team_id}/{prefix}/{message_type}/{agent_id}`